hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/hpc-modules.md

 ## Description

 On our HPCs we provide a Linux bash environment.
-The Basic Linux commands are immediately available while more elevated software packages need to be loaded.
+Many basic Linux commands are available immediately.
+Other especially high level user applications and libraries need to be loaded using modules.
-For managing the your environment and accessing software products we use the **module** tool Lmod.
-With Modules software packages can be enabled or disables one by one.
+The present **Lmod module** system provides the possibility to have various packages side-by-side and even in different versions, while preventing unwanted influences.
+Furthermore, various software versions are build for the different CPU architectures.
+They are organized in different software stacks, which are loaded automatically on the related architecture.

 !!! types note ""
-    On the HPCs we provide multiple software stacks.
-Packages installed by us ar build for each architecture.
-Furthermore, VITAL-IT provides a software stack targeting mainly bioinformatics users, see [Bioinformatics Software](pre-installed-software.md#BioinformaticsSoftware).
+    Additionally to our software stack, VITAL-IT provides a software stack targeting mainly bioinformatics users, see [Bioinformatics Software](pre-installed-software.md#BioinformaticsSoftware).

 ## Basic commands
 in the following you find commands for listing, loading and unloading modules.